NIRCam Imaging Recommended Strategies

 Mind the gaps

 We recommend using the APT Aladin Viewer to check the target placement and dither coverage.
 Keep in mind that primary dithers fill the gaps between NIRCam detectors but result in uneven depth across the stacked image.
-Consider this when calculating your required exposure time using the Exposure Time Calculator.
+Consider this when calculating the required exposure time using the Exposure Time Calculator.

 (a) Large scene